LucasMognon/Basic-calculator/README.md

 # Basic-C-Calculator
-My first code created in the Programing Logic course at LaSalle University
+My first code created in the Programming Logic course at LaSalle University